NDNLink/NDNProtocol/README.md

 either run the latest binary from our

-Installation from the debian or rpm repositories will create a `systemd` service that can be used to run a Polkadot node.
+Installation from the debian or rpm repositories will create a `systemd` service that can be used to run a NDN node.
 This is disabled by default, and can be started by running `systemctl start NDNProtocol` on demand (use `systemctl enable NDNProtocol` to make it auto-start after reboot).
 By default, it will run as the `NDNProtocol` user.
 Command-line flags passed to the binary can be customised by editing `/etc/default/NDNProtocol`.
-This file will not be overwritten on updating polkadot.
+This file will not be overwritten on updating NDN Protocol.
 You may also just run the node directly from the command-line.

 ### Debian-based (Debian, Ubuntu)